zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataassemblyemit-defineassemblyref-method.md

 ## <a name="parameters"></a>Parameter
  `pbPublicKeyOrToken`
- [in] Der öffentliche Schlüssel des Herausgebers der Assembly, auf die verwiesen wird.
-Die Hilfsfunktion [StrongNameTokenFromAssembly](../../../../docs/framework/unmanaged-api/strong-naming/strongnametokenfromassembly-function.md) kann verwendet werden, um den Hash des öffentlichen Schlüssels, der als dieser Parameter übergeben zu erhalten.
+ [in] The public key of the publisher of the referenced assembly.
+The helper function [StrongNameTokenFromAssembly](../../../../docs/framework/unmanaged-api/strong-naming/strongnametokenfromassembly-function.md) can be used to get the hash of the public key to pass as this parameter.

  `cbPublicKeyOrToken`
- [in] Die Größe in Bytes der `pbPublicKeyOrToken`.
+ [in] The size in bytes of `pbPublicKeyOrToken`.

  `szName`
- [in] Der Benutzer lesbarer Textname der Assembly.
-Dieser Wert darf 1024 Zeichen nicht überschreiten.
+ [in] The human-readable text name of the assembly.
+This value must not exceed 1024 characters.

  `pMetaData`
- [in] Eine ASSEMBLYMETADATA-Instanz, die die Version, Plattform und Gebietsschema-Informationen der referenzierten Assembly enthält.
+ [in] An ASSEMBLYMETADATA instance that contains the version, platform and locale information of the referenced assembly.

  `pbHashValue`
- [in] Die Hashdaten, das die referenzierte Assembly zugeordnet ist.
+ [in] The hash data associated with the referenced assembly.
 Dies ist optional.

  `cbHashValue`
- [in] Die Größe in Bytes der `pbHashValue`.
+ [in] The size in bytes of `pbHashValue`.

  `dwAssemblyRefFlags`
- [in] Eine bitweise Kombination von [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) Werte, die das Verhalten von der ausführungs-Engine zu beeinflussen.
+ [in] A bitwise combination of [CorAssemblyFlags](../../../../docs/framework/unmanaged-api/metadata/corassemblyflags-enumeration.md) values that influence the behavior of the execution engine.

  `pmdar`
- [out] Ein Zeiger auf das zurückgegebene `AssemblyRef` Metadatentoken.
+ [out] A pointer to the returned `AssemblyRef` metadata token.

 ## <a name="remarks"></a>Hinweise
- Eine `AssemblyRef` Metadatenstruktur muss definiert werden, für jede Assembly, die diese Assembly verweist.
+ One `AssemblyRef` metadata structure must be defined for each assembly that this assembly references.

- Zur Laufzeit werden die Details einer referenzierten Assembly auf der Assemblyresolver mit einem Hinweis übergeben, dass sie die "wie erstellt" Informationen darstellen.
-Der Assemblyresolver wendet dann die Richtlinie.
+ At run time, the details of a referenced assembly are passed to the assembly resolver with an indication that they represent the "as built" information.
+The assembly resolver then applies policy.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]